wisroot-com/xnew/README.md

-# xnew.js
+# xnew
 xnew is a javascript library for component based programming.
-Suitable for a dynamic web site, web games and animation.
+You can build your program as a collection of simple components.

 [**xnew website**](https://wisroot-com.github.io/xnew)